DeepakGupta2904/Project-Analyzing-the-Trends-of-COVID-19-with-Python/README.md

 I am done this project as a Data Scientist Intern at Intellipaat Software Solutions Pvt.
 Ltd.

+Technologies:- Data Science

+Domain:- Medical and Hospitity

+Tools:- Python (Jupiter Notebook)

 Problem Statement: Given data about COVID-19 patients, write code to visualize the impact and analyze the trend of rate of infection and recovery as well as make predictions about the number of cases expected a week in future based on the current trends.
+This data about the number of COVID-19 confirmed deaths and recovered patients both around the world and in India.

+Guidelines:-

+ ● Usepandas to accumulate data from multiple data files.
+ ● Useplotly (visualization library) to create interactive visualizations.
+ ● UseFacebook prophet library to make time series models.
+ ● Visualize the prediction by combining these technologies.